 The New York Fed's unique role in the Federal Reserve System enables economists to take part in important policy projects.
-Economists in our Microeconomic Studies Function, for example, have analyzed new statistics on student loans derived from the FRBNY Consumer Credit Panel, a unique and nationally representative data set.

-Access to these recent data enables the economists to shed light on key trends in student debt that had largely been uncaptured because relevant statistics were limited and often anecdotal.
-Aware that these loans remain a pressing issue for students, parents, and the federal government the team now shares its findings with policymakers and the public each quarter.
+For example, economists in our Microeconomic Studies Function have analyzed new statistics on student loans derived from the FRBNY Consumer Credit Panel, a unique and nationally representative data set.
+Access to these data enables the economists to shed light on key trends in student debt that had largely been uncaptured because relevant statistics were limited and often anecdotal.
+The team has also been studying the interaction between student debt and other types of household debt.
+Aware that these loans remain a pressing issue for students, parents, and the federal government, the team now shares its findings with policymakers and the public each quarter.